 Sexually transmissible infections, you might have heard them called STIs or STDs for short, are caused by viruses, bacteria or parasites which can pass from one person’s body to another’s during sex.
 This includes vaginal intercourse, as well as oral sex and anal sex.
 Some STIs are spread through contact with bodily fluids, while others spread by skin-to-skin contact.

 Common STIs include:

 - and syphilis.

-Even though these infections are preventable by practicing safe sex, infection numbers of gonorrhoea and syphilis have increased in Queensland over the past two years.
+Even though these infections are preventable by practicing safe sex, infection numbers of some STIs are on the rise in Queensland.

 Some STIs can be treated using medications like antibiotics.
 But some STIs, like herpes, can be permanent, and infected people may have to manage symptoms for the rest of their lives.
 STIs like chlamydia are treatable, but can cause damage to an infected person’s body before they realise they have an STI.